 The high demand for timber products is another factor that contributes to deforestation in the Amazon and all over the world.
 In the practice of logging, vast areas of trees are cut down by machines, destroying the rainforest and its habitats in the process.

-Reducing the demand for wood and paper products, like toilet paper and furniture, can lead to a reduce in the need for logging.
-Look to products that use recycled wood and paper, learn to utilize your old timber products to create something new, and reference Rainforest Alliance to buy rainforest safe products.
+Reducing the demand for wood and paper products, like toilet paper and furniture, can lead to a reduction in the need for logging.
+Look to products that use recycled wood and paper, learn to utilize your old timber products to create something new, and reference Rainforest Alliance to buy rainforest-safe products.

 For some repurposing and upcycling tips and hacks with refurbished wood, see Where to Find Old Wood for Fun Carpentry Projects and How to Make a DIY Cutting Board from Repurposed Wood.
 To do the same with plastic, check out The Ultimate Guide to Cutting Your Paper Waste and 7 DIY Projects to Do With Used Paper and Cardboard.

-4. Donate to nonprofits that are working to protect land.
+4. Donate to nonprofits that are working to protect the land

-There are several organizations that are working to protect the Amazon rainforest and reverse the damage done by the recent fires.
-If you are able to, making a donation can go a long way toward their mission.
+Several organizations are working to protect the Amazon rainforest and reverse the damage done by fires.
+If you can, donating can go a long way toward their mission.
 A few organizations to consider are listed below.